 At the end of the day it is the same one thing. startups are small businesses.

-Searching for small business owners on Google.
-Note how there is a most have a physical product.
+Search results for small business on Google.
+Note how most have a physical product.

 You will never read of the tricks the grocery store owner employed to persuade her investors into pouring more money into the construction of a second store.
 We get it, it's not sexy.
 Maybe if the title was "Mother of two teaches Wall street how the economy really works", it will attract more people but we all know that this story is not going to deliver.
 Most people do not want to open a grocery store.
 At least thinking about what it takes to run it is a turn off.
 It is harder.

 You will read the story of the cool new startup, if you haven't already, that just emerged and received millions in funding.
 You get a little jealous when you see the pictures of the owners.
 Young, sexy, elegant, smart, no fear.
 They are not afraid to create a small app that will make the big banks tremble.
 Then you look at what their product is, you think you can do it too.
 It's so simple, I thought about this idea too.
 If only I wasn't too busy to build it.
 That's what we tell ourselves.